Skip to main content

 Use the asset panel

-Access: Signed in The asset panel gives you a larger view of generated Previews, Worlds, and 3D Models without losing the chat.
+Access: Signed in The asset panel gives you a larger view of generated Previews, Worlds, 3D Models, Materials, Asset Packs, and Audio without losing the chat.
 Common actions include:

 • View in asset panel: Open the asset beside the thread.